DrCarbon/DrCarbon.github.io/projects/mars_ascent.md

   - Video Game
   - School Project
   - Unity
-summary: A puzzle platformer where the player has to climb a space elevator using magnetism and skill.
+summary: A puzzle platformer where the player has to climb a space elevator by manipulating the elevator's magnetism and environment.
 ---

 <img class="ui huge right floated rounded image" src="../images/simple-game.png">